othorongongo/othorongongo/trading-rules.md

 Example 2: You place an order to buy 200 FOO @ 1.50, which costs you 300 ETH.
 It is not matched and rests on the book.
 Another client places an order to sell 1000 FOO @ 1.50, of which 200 FOO (300 ETH) can be matched with you.
 They are the taker, so they pay a fee of 0.15 ETH (0.05% of 300), and receive the remaining 299.85 ETH.
 You receive the full 200 FOO.

-Alternatively, and subject to availability, UbiTok.io Reward Tokens (UBI) can be used instead of ETH (at a fixed exchange rate) to pay UbiTok.io exchange fees on all UbiTok.io markets that have ETH as a currency (base or counter).
+Alternatively, and subject to availability, UbiTok.io Reward Tokens (UBI) can be used instead of ETH (at a fixed exchange rate of 1000:1) to pay UbiTok.io exchange fees on all UbiTok.io markets that have ETH as a currency (base or counter).

-Example 3: You prefer to pay fees using your UBI tokens, so you deposit 10 UBI into the FOO/ETH book contract to cover future fees.
+Example 3: You prefer to pay fees using your UBI tokens, so you deposit 200 UBI into the FOO/ETH book contract to cover future fees.
 You then sell some FOO tokens for 100 ETH.
-Instead of 0.05 ETH being deducted from your 100 ETH, 5 UBI is deducted from your UBI balance.
+Instead of 0.05 ETH being deducted from your 100 ETH, 50 UBI is deducted from your UBI balance.

 Fees paid by traders are held in the book contract on behalf of the contract creator.